arnox86/Arduino_CMOS-RAM/README.md

 # Arduino_RAM-library

-Code and library for using Hyundai HY 6116ALP-10 and other 2048 x 8 Bit RAM chips.
+Code and library for using Hyundai HY 6116ALP-10 and other 2048 x 8 Bit RAM chips with:

-Needed:
 - 11 adress pins
 - 8 data pins
 - output enable / write enable pins